Preparing Basic Millet 101

 Preparing Your Millet

 1. Measuring & soaking your millet.
 One cup of dried millet generally yields about 3 cups cooked.
-Measure out millet, place in a ceramic or glass bowl (never use plastic) and soak with purified water for 18-24 hours.
+Measure out the desired amount of millet you want to cook, place in a ceramic or glass bowl (never use plastic) and soak with purified water for 18-24 hours.
 For optimal soaking, add 1/2 tsp. apple cider vinegar.
 See soaking instructions for more detail.

 3. Bring to a boil, turn heat to low heat and let simmer for 15-20 minutes.
 The less you stir, the fluffier your millet will be.
 This is why it’s important not to cook it on high- you want a nice low simmer.
 You will know your millet is finished because the dark yellow color will become opaque.
 I never cover my grains when cooking them.
 As long as you use a nice low simmer with minimal stirring, your grains should come out nice and fluffy.
 If the texture is a little drier than you like, next time start with the ratio 2½ cups of water to 1 cup millet.
 The more you cook with millet, the better you’ll get at decided the exact ratio of water to millet that you prefer.

 4. Remove from heat and let stand for 5 minutes.
 Fluff well and serve.

 5. Serving your millet.
 Millet can be used in a variety of ways.
 When cooked, it provides a light, dry texture that sticks well.
 This makes it a perfect for hearty stews, vegetable patties, stuffing, porridge, and salads.

 Have you cooked with millet before?
 Millet is so versatile, and I have a million recipes I want to try.
 If you have any please do share in the comments section below.
 And as always, if you enjoyed this post and would like more cooking tips like this, please join me on Facebook, Twitter, Instagram and Pinterest.